Search

 (nautical) To pour out; to empty; to tap and begin drawing from.

-(euphemistic) To start one's periods (menstruation).
+(euphemistic) To begin one's menstrual cycle.

 An instance of starting.